sepalani/MHTrIDA/server/README.md

 --------------
 I don't know how many there are, and how long it will take to reverse them all.
 You can check the server development progression at this address: https://github.com/sepalani/MH3SP

 The first Capcom server listens on port 8200 and waits for a SSL connection.
-If the SSL connection succeeded, it loads up to 85%.
+When SSL connection succeeded, it loads up to 85%.
 Now, we need to figure out what the game wants from the server.

 Capcom Certificate
 ------------------
-Using Dolphin I was able to find what certificate is send to the server.
-It seems created on the fly or to be somewhere I didn't see yet.
-Details of Capcom certificate:
+They're are trusted by the in-game Root CA certificate.
+Of course, they use a different serial.
+They might change between servers but it has no importance because they'll be trusted by the game anyway.
+For the moment, the only one seen uses "_mh.capcom.co.jp_" as **Common Name**.
+This string is in the **main.dol** as well.

  * Common Name: mh.capcom.co.jp
    * 0x0063A360, Offset from Data4 section: 0x000118C0 [NTSC-J]
    * 0x005FF9B8, Offset from Data5 section: 0x000870B8 [NTSC-U]
    * 0x0060ADC8, Offset from Data5 section: 0x00091CE8 [PAL]
- * TODO...

 Error Codes